How Long Should Your Blog Post Be? A Writer's Guide

 In that time, I've written many different content types with many different average word counts, and so I can definitively say this: post length matters.

 Why does it matter though?
 And how do you find the perfect length for your posts?
-In this guide, I’ll share all my best content length tips that I’ve learned writing and teaching writing online for more than 10 years.
+In this guide, I'll share all my best content length tips that I've learned writing and teaching writing online over 10+ years.

 But first, let's dispel a common myth.